Locally Consistent Parsing for Text Indexing in Small Space

 \subsection{LCE with periodic blocks}

 We will follow the discussion above in Section~\ref{sec:periodic_overview}.
 Recall that the computation of $\LCE(i,j)=\ell$ query in the non-periodic case is composed of three phases.
 The first phase compares $3\delta$ characters from $i$ and $j$, the last phase reads at most $\delta+\tau$ characters prior to positions $i+\ell$ and $j+\ell$ and the second phase is responsible to all the characters in between.
-In the general case, each one of this phases might be changed due to an occurrence of a periodic block at the end of its area.
-In such a case, we cannot read the whole block, since its length might be $\omega(\delta)$, however, we can use properties of periodic strings to learn about the substrings without actually read them in the query time.
-We will use Lemma~\ref{lem:twiceperiod_equal}, and deduce that for our algorithm that after reading $2\tau$ characters of two periodic blocks, the content of the remaining suffix of the blocks can be deduced from the substring we already read.
-Hence, after reading $2\tau$ characters without any mismatch, we can skip the rest of the block until the end of the first block.
+In the general case, each one of these phases might be changed due to an occurrence of a periodic block at the end of the area treated by this phase.
+In such a case, we cannot read the whole block, since its length might be $\omega(\delta)$.
+However, we can use properties of periodic strings to learn about the substrings without actually read them in the query time.
+We will use Lemma~\ref{lem:twiceperiod_equal}, and deduce for our algorithm that after reading $2\tau$ characters of two periodic blocks, the content of the remaining suffix of the blocks can be deduced from the substring the algorithm already read.
+Hence, after reading $2\tau$ characters without any mismatch, the algorithm can skip the rest of the block until the end of the first block.